olivier-carrere/redaction-technique.org/src/content/docs/en/costs/formats-et-outils.md

 When a company decides to industrialize **technical writing**, the question of tools immediately arises.
 But rather than the tools, it's the underlying formats that are the key issue.

 Most publishers have developed proprietary formats that only their software can modify, in order to secure a captive market that is obliged to pay for regular updates of their products.
 A **MS Word** or **FrameMaker** file, for example, can only be modified *via* the eponymous tools.
-Choosing such a format risks limiting a company's future choices, and proving costly: a license is required for each user, whether they are a **technical editor**, occasional contributor or translator.
+Choosing such a format risks limiting a company's future choices, and proving costly: a license is required for each user, whether they are a **technical writer**, occasional contributor or translator.

 ![A standard format leaves the choice of tool open](/assets/format-standard.svg) **A standard format leaves the choice of tool open**